The Shipwreck Solution

 Description: When mean vegetables draw Carrot and Potato together, they must decide if their new friendship is worth risking their safety.

-Click for the downloadable version of the ten-minute play, Sharing Soil.
+Click for an excerpt to the ten-minute play, Sharing Soil.

 MY BEST MYSELF